Popular Topics

 Pseudohermaphroditism is the term normally employed to describe people born with secondary sexual characteristics.
 In this condition of sexual ambiguity, the individual pseudohermaphrodite possesses gonadal tissue of one sex but exhibits external phenotype of the opposite sex.
 The external sex organs in some of these people look intermediate between the typical vagina or penis.
 In some others, the appearance is that of an 'opposite' gonadal tissue.
 Due to this factor, pseudohermaphroditism is difficult to detect until puberty.
 This is a congenital condition.

 The term 'male pseudohermaphrodite' is used when the testis is present; 'female pseudohermaphrodite' is used when the ovary is present.
 In pseudohermaphroditism the genital and sex determinations are discordant, for instance an apparently female individual may have testes, a male pseudohermaphrodite.
-Some symptoms of pseudohermaphroditism include, abnormal female external genitalia, enlarged clotoris, fusion of labia and sealed vagina.
+Some symptoms of pseudohermaphroditism include, abnormal female external genitalia, enlarged clitoris, fusion of labia and sealed vagina.

 In male pseudohermaphroditism, the individual has male chromosomal and gondal gender with female external genitalia.
 Male pseudohermaphroditism is a defect in the male embryo and usually a genetic deficit in androgen production or action.
 Accurate diagnosis and careful assessment of all clinical features is vital in treatment of pseudohermaphroditism conditions.
-The sex hormone binding glubulin suppression test using anabolic steroid is used in confirming the diagnosis.
+The sex hormone binding globulin suppression test using anabolic steroid is used in confirming the diagnosis.
 This is performed during the neonatal period.
 Tests involving administration of gonadotrophic hormones are also useful in determining whether the body can produce testosterone or whether the problem involves ability to use testosterone.

 Surgery is sometimes performed to alter the appearance of the genitals.
 The modern day approach is to delay the surgery and wait for the child to mature in order to express a preference.
-Hormone therapy, support and counselling are other treatment methods usually employed.
+Hormone therapy, support and counseling are other treatment methods usually employed.

 PSA blood test